beacon-house/admissions-bch/docs/form-component-flow.md

   - Validates all fields
   - If valid: Updates form store with data
   - Determines lead category
+  - For "nurture" category: Shows evaluation animation and advances to Step 2.5
-  - Shows evaluation animation and advances to Step 3
+  - Otherwise: Shows evaluation animation and advances to Step 3

+### Step 2.5: Extended Nurture Form
+- **Previous Button**:
+  - Saves current form data
+  - Returns to Step 2
+- **Proceed Button**:
+  - Validates all fields
+  - If valid: Updates form store with data
+  - Re-categorizes lead based on form responses
+  - If re-categorized as "nurture": Submits form directly
+  - Otherwise: Advances to Step 3

 ### Step 3: Counselling Form
 - **Submit Application Button**: